The Worst Seat In Baseball: All 30 MLB Ballparks Ranked 2023

 Red Sox Executive Vice President/Ticketing for Fenway Park & Concerts, Ron Bumgarner, has been with the Red Sox since 2003.

-"I love this quirky, unique, asymmetrical, beautiful, old ballpark and even more so love and appreciate the millions of wonderful memories this place has provided fans for over a century," Bumgarner told Bookies.com via email.
+"I love this quirky, unique, asymmetrical, beautiful, old ballpark and even more so love and appreciate the millions of wonderful memories this place has provided fans for over a century," Bumgarner told Bookies.com via email in 2022.

 "Now, if only some brilliant architect could devise a way to remove the 26 structural poles holding up the second level."